BinxiePeterson/shell-genomics/_episodes/06-organization.md

 written protocol.
 This detailed record-keeping process is just as important when doing computational analyses.
-Luckily, it's even easier to record the steps you've carried out computational than it is when working at the bench.
+Luckily, it's even easier to record the steps you've carried out computationally than it is when working at the bench.

 The `history` command is a convenient way to document all the commands you have used while analyzing and manipulating your project